blorente/naylang-documentation/src/testing_methodology.md

 Tests as an educational resource
 ------

-Naylang aims to be more than just a Grace interpreter, but to also be an approachable FOSS [@freeopensourcesoftware] project for both potential collaborators and programming language students the same.
+Naylang aims to be more than just a Grace interpreter, but to also be an approachable Free Software [^freesoftware] project for both potential collaborators and programming language students the same.
 Having a sufficiently big automated test suite is vital to make the project amiable to newcomers, for the following reasons:

 - Automated tests provide **complete, synchronized documentation** of the system.
 Unlike written documentation or comments, automated tests do not get outdated and, if they are sufficiently atomic and well-named, provide working **specification and examples** of what a part of the system does and is supposed to be used.
 A newcomer to the project will find it very useful to dive into the test suite even before looking at the implementation code to find up-to-date explainations of a module and it's dependencies.

 - Automated tests force the implementer to **modularize**.
 Unit testing requires that the dependencies of the project be minimized, so as to make testing each part individually as easy as possible.
-Therefore, TDD encourages a very decoupled design, which makes it easy to reason about each part separately [@modularisbetterforlearning].
+Therefore, TDD encourages a very decoupled design, which makes it easy to reason about each part separately [@beck2003test].

 - Automated tests make it **easy to make changes**.
 When a student or potential collaborator is planning to make changes, it can be daunting to modify any of the existing source code, in fear of a functionality regression.
 Automated tests aid with that, and encourage the programmer to make changes by reassuring the sense that any undesired changes in functionality will be immediately reported, and the amount of hidden bugs created will be minimal.